eileenowang/final_project_part_ii/README.md

 # Final Project Part II - Development from Part I
 The goal of this page is to flesh out the structure and necessary parts needed to execute my final project for Storytelling With Data.

-One of the biggest challenge coming from [Part I](https://eileenowang.github.io/final_project_eileenwang/) was that I thought there were many oppportunities to expand on and deepen the story around helping individuals find happiness, but I couldn't decide on an angle.
+One of the biggest challenge coming from [Part I of my final project](https://eileenowang.github.io/final_project_eileenwang/) was that I thought there were many oppportunities to expand on and deepen the story around helping individuals find happiness, but I couldn't decide on an angle.
 With further research in the happiness domain, I finally decided to tell a story about how individuals could help equip elders they care about with the right resources to increase happiness, and why this is a meaningful action.
 To realize this story, I will be introducing [a second data source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6056407/) into my final project.

 # Storyboard / Wireframe
 Below, I have outlined how I will tell the story on [Shorthand](https://shorthand.com/).
 The key findings I want to illustrate in my storyboard are: